opencog/asmoses/doc/as-moses/distributed-as-moses.md

 atom takes in average about 1.5K of RAM a million atoms would take about 1.5GB of RAM.

+The requirements for the meta-population are probably similar.

 There can be extra RAM needed if fitness evaluation memoization is used, but that's another problem.

-The requirements for the meta-population are probably similar.
+It is expected that the fitness function (including data) will be negligible compared to the deme population and meta-population.

 Actual Databases and Test Scripts
 ---------------------------------